 - For the first tankful of operation, premix a 50:1 mixture of fuel and oil (in addition to the oil in the oil tank). - After break-in, use straight gasoline for normal operation. - Launch the watercraft and start the engine.
-(See pages 3-15 to 3-17 for engine starting procedures.) - 2.
+(See page 3-15 for engine starting procedures.) - 2.
 Run the engine at the lowest possible speed for 5 minutes.